Fuma28/Bubble-Entropy/README.md

 - 3 images with the expected results of the tests
 - A small presentation on the topic

-***N.B.*** the test use the wfdb-matlab package to access the Physionet dababase.
-See https://physionet.org/content/wfdb-matlab/0.10.0/ for more informations
+***N.B.*** the tests use the wfdb-matlab package to access the Physionet dababase.
+See https://physionet.org/content/wfdb-matlab/0.10.0/ to get it